-It is very important to ensure that the sutures that are passed into the meniscus do not have a soft tissue bridge in the retropatellar fat pad because this could result in the meniscal sutures pulling out when the sutures are passed down the tibia.
-Therefore, a ring grasper is used to pull the sutures out over a CLEAR-TRAC 5.5x72mm Threaded Cannula located in either the anteromedial or anterolateral arthroscopic portal.
-Once it is verified there is no soft tissue bridge, a monofilament is passed up the more posterior sheath, which is then concurrently pulled out through the cannula that has the sutures in the meniscus (Figure 12).
+It is very important to ensure that the sutures that are passed into the meniscus do not have a soft tissue bridge in the retropatellar fat pad because this could result in the meniscal sutures pulling out of the meniscus when the sutures are passed down the tibia.
+Therefore, a ring grasper is used to pull the sutures out over a CLEAR-TRAC^o Threaded Cannula located in either the anteromedial or anterolateral arthroscopic portal.

+NOTE: When using the FIRSTPASS^o MINI Straight the minimum cannula diameter is 5.5mm while the minimum for the Left or Right Curved is 8mm.
+Once it is verified there is no soft tissue bridge, a monofilament passing suture is passed up the more posterior sheath, which is then concurrently pulled out through the cannula that has the sutures in the meniscus (Figure 15).
 The suture ends are then passed through the monofilament loop to allow it to be shuttled down the tibial tunnel.
 Prior to pulling the monofilament loop down the tibia, the sheath should be removed from the tibia with small pliers to ensure that the loop is not cut by the end of the sheath when the sutures are passed.
-Once the sheath has been removed with the pliers, the monofilament can then be used to slowly pull the sutures down through the posterior tunnel.
+Once the sheath has been removed with the pliers, the monofilament passing suture can then be used to slowly pull the sutures down through the posterior tunnel.
 A probe should then be used to ensure that the sutures are in the desired location around the meniscus substance.
 Once this step is completed, the second suture can be passed.